ofarukcaki/dataleaks/README.md

 - Searching is case sensitive.
 If your data on your table is "User123" and you can searhc for "user123" there will be no result show up

 ### Can I import new breaches usin admin panel?
-- There is **no**admin pael or so.
-This is requires a basic sql knowledge.
-You can import using cli interface of mysqlor use tools like navicat.
+- There is **no** admin panel or so.
+This requires a basic sql knowledge.
+You can import using cli interface of mysql or use tools like navicat.

 ### I receive an error and its not working?
 - Check the requirements again on top of this page